 Business Licensing Process

-NFN’s current business license application review and approval process is outlined below.
-Please note that this process may be amended or changed to deal with business license applications specific to cannabis-related ventures (production or retailing).
+NFN’s current business licence application review and approval process is outlined below in detail and summarized in this process flow diagram.
+Please note that this process may be amended or changed to deal with business licence applications specific to cannabis-related ventures (production or retailing).

-The process to apply for a NFN Business License (unrelated to cannabis production or retailing) is:
+The process to apply for a NFN Business Licence (unrelated to cannabis production or retailing) is:

 1) Complete and submit the application along with your business plan.

-3) The Business License Committee may request clarification or additional information.
+3) The Business Licence Committee may request clarification or additional information.

 4) A notification informing the community of the proposed business and location will be posted for 30 days giving band members an opportunity to provide feedback.

-5) The Business License request is then given to Chief and Council with the Business License Committee’s recommendations based on the community’s feedback.
+5) The Business Licence request is then given to Chief and Council with the Business Licence Committee’s recommendations based on the community’s feedback.

-6) The Business License request is either approved or declined by Chief and Council.
+6) The Business Licence request is either approved or declined by Chief and Council.

-Note: Council may approve a business license with conditions, including but not limited to:
+Note: Council may approve a business licence with conditions, including but not limited to:

 - Use of temporary buildings